-An Open Space designation has been applied to a saltwater marsh and all connecting streams, wetland, as well as to a riparian buffer from these watercourses and to the islands within the cove: Navy Islands, Sheppard's Island and Bill's Island.
-The designation supports protection of environmentally sensitive areas along with preservation of the tree cover as a visual buffer between developments in the inner cove and existing, or future, harbour-related industrial uses.
+An Open Space Sub-designation, as shown on Map 11, has been applied to a saltwater marsh and all connecting streams, wetland, as well as to a riparian buffer from these watercourses and to the islands within the cove: Navy Islands, Sheppard's Island and Bill's Island.
+The sub-designation supports protection of environmentally sensitive areas along with preservation of the tree cover as a visual buffer between developments in the inner cove and existing, or future, harbour-related industrial uses.
 Passive recreational facilities, such as trails, are also supported.

-Limited development is intended for lands designated Open Space.
+Limited development is intended for lands sub-designated Open Space.
 Access to adjacent harbour industrial uses will be permitted under zoning provisions and residential development may be considered on Sheppard's Island in accordance with clause (h) of policy WC-4.